Dehydrate Celery the Easy Way:

-Learning how to dehydrate celery is one of the easiest ways to stretch your grocery budget and keep this versatile veggie ready for soups, stews, and snacks anytime.
+Learning how to dehydrate celery is a simple way to stretch your grocery budget and reduce waste while keeping this crunchy veggie ready for soups, stews, and seasonings all year long.

 In this guide, I'll show you my favorite method for dehydrating celery slices and leaves—plus a few tasty ways to use them that go beyond soup!